appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/docker.md

 for our example configuration.

 :::info
-If your Appcircle server is running with `HTTPS`, then the API and Redis stream endpoint should be like this:
+If your Appcircle server is running with `HTTPS`, then Redis and API URL should be like this:

 - `redis.appcircle.spacetech.com:443,ssl=true`
 - `https://api.appcircle.spacetech.com/build/v1`

 :::

 :reminder_ribbon: After [download](/self-hosted-appcircle/self-hosted-runner/installation#1-download), open `appsettings.json` with a text editor and change the `ASPNETCORE_REDIS_STREAM_ENDPOINT` and the `ASPNETCORE_BASE_API_URL` values according to your configuration.